esimscd/Moodie-Full-Stack-final-project/README.md

 ## Getting started
 ### Prerequisites
 * Node.js and npm installed
-* TMDb API key - you can create your own here
+* TMDb API key - you can create your own [here](https://www.themoviedb.org/signup)

 ### Installation
 1. Clone the respository locally
 2. CD into the project folder (Final_ReactApp)
 3. Run `npm install`
-4. Set up the API key: (this needs to be updated and explained when api key is extracted to .env with screenshots maybe?)
+4. Set up the API key: You can use file `.env.example` and rename this to `.env`.
+The variable name should remain as 'VITE_TMDB_API_KEY' but your unique API key should be added in here without quotation marks around it

 ### Running the app
 In your terminal, use command `npm run dev`, the app should then run locally